wintvelt/mb-incoming-sync/README.md

 ### `GET /mb-incoming-sync/[admin-code]`
 Returns the latest sync state, without syncing with Moneybird or saving the sync.

-Response body has the same structure as the other end-point ;)
+Response body has the same structure as the POST end-point ;)

 ## Under the hood
-The regular API end-point:
+The main handler:

+- reads `mb-incoming-sync-latest.json` and `mb-incoming-sync-previous.json` from S3
 - retrieves the latest versions from all receipts and purchase invoices from Moneybird
-    - if error, returns an error response
+    - if error, abort with error response
-- if all OK:
+- if OK:
-- read the file `mb-incoming-sync-latest.json` from S3 and store as `mb-incoming-sync-previous.json`
+- created the latest sync from MB (deduped of course).
+- if in POST mode
-- deduplicate response from Moneybird, and save as `mb-incoming-latest.json`
+    - save latest sync as `mb-incoming-latest.json`
-- send deduped Moneybird response to `sim-func`

-For the `/sim` API:

-- start with a (deduplicated) latest version, get from S3
+    - save latest sync from S3 as `mb-incoming-sync-previous.json` (replacing older version)
-- run `sim-func`

-The `sim-func`:
-- get `mb-incoming-sync-previous.json`
-- filter latest version, to only keep those
-    - that did not exist previously (as new)
+- if save return error: abort
-    - with a newer version number (as changed)
+- create a diff from:
-- add deleted ids: that did exist in previous, but not in latest
+    - if GET: previous from S3 vs latest from S3 (= cached response)
+    - if POST: latest from S3 vs latest from Moneybird (= new diff)
-- return json response
+- return this diff as response

-File structure:
+File structure of S3 files:
 ```json
 {
     "receipts": [